Miami University: Alumni

 Miami alumni are active through various organizations and events such as Alumni Weekend.
 The Alumni Association has active chapters in over 50 cities.
 A number of Miami alumni have made significant contributions in the fields of government, law, science, academia, business, arts, journalism, and athletics, among others.

-Benjamin Harrison, the 23rd President of the United States, graduated from Miami in 1852.
-Four Governors of Ohio graduated from Miami, including Charles Anderson (27th), James E. Campbell (38th), Andrew L. Harris (44th), and Mike DeWine (70th), who also served as a U.S. Senator for Ohio.
-Chung Un-chan, the 36th Prime Minister of South Korea, received his master's degree from Miami in economics in 1972.
-Other politicians include U.S. Senator Maria Cantwell of Washington, U.S. House of Representatives Speaker Paul Ryan of Wisconsin, and U.S. Representative Susan Brooks of Indiana.
+Benjamin Harrison, the 23rd president of the United States, graduated from Miami University in 1852.
+Chung Un-chan, the 36th prime minister of South Korea, received a master's degree in economics from Miami in 1972.
+Paul Ryan, the 54th speaker of the United States House of Representatives, graduated from Miami in 1992.
+Five governors of Ohio are Miami alumni: William Dennison Jr., Charles Anderson, James E. Campbell, Andrew L. Harris, and Mike DeWine, who also served as a U.S. Senator from Ohio.
+Other notable political alumni include current U.S. Senator Maria Cantwell of Washington, former senators Calvin S. Brice, Oliver P. Morton, George E. Pugh, and John B. Weller, along with numerous federal representatives, state governors, legislators, and ambassadors.
+Sidney Souers, a Miami graduate, was the first director of the Central Intelligence Agency.

 Rita Dove, a Pulitzer Prize winner and the first African-American United States Poet Laureate, graduated summa cum laude from Miami.
 Political satirist and journalist P.J.
 O'Rourke graduated from Miami in 1969.

-Prominent alumni in business include Brian Niccol, CEO of Chipotle, Marne Levine, Chief Business Officer at Facebook, C. Michael Armstrong, former chairman/CEO of AT&T, former chairman/CEO of Hughes Aircraft Co., and former chairman of the President's Export Council, Arthur D. Collins, Jr., former chairman/CEO of Medtronic, Inc., and Richard T. Farmer, founder/CEO emeritus of Cintas.
+Prominent alumni in business include Brian Niccol, chairman and chief executive officer of Starbucks and former CEO of Chipotle Mexican Grill; Marne Levine, former chief business officer at Facebook and chief operating officer at Instagram; C. Michael Armstrong, former chairman/CEO of AT&T, former chairman/CEO of Hughes Aircraft Co., and former chairman of the President's Export Council; Arthur D. Collins, Jr., former chairman/CEO of Medtronic; and Richard T. Farmer, founder/CEO emeritus of Cintas.

 In sports, Chris Rose is a studio host with the MLB Network and NFL Network.
 John Harbaugh, head coach of the Baltimore Ravens, and Sean McVay, head coach of the Los Angeles Rams, both played football for Miami.
 Paul Brown, the partial founder of both the Cleveland Browns and the Cincinnati Bengals and a head coach for both teams graduated from the class of 1930.

 Miami alumni that play in professional sports leagues include Dan Boyle of the NHL, Andy Greene of the NHL, Ryan Jones of the NHL, Alec Martinez of the NHL, Reilly Smith of the NHL, Jeff Zatkoff of the NHL, Hayley Williams of the Russian Women's Hockey League, John Ely of the MLB, Adam Eaton of the MLB, golfer Brad Adamonis, Milt Stegall of the CFL, 2002 NBA All-Star Wally Szczerbiak, and NFL players Brandon Brooks, Quinten Rollins, Zac Dysert, and two-time Super Bowl-winning quarterback Ben Roethlisberger.